4X MULTIPLICATION OF FARMER’S INCOME

 The economic value of the seasonal crops from each acre ranges between US$200-US$300 annually, whereas the economic return from the tree plantation ranges between US$2500 to US3000 every 4th year when the trees are harvested.
 As the trees are coppice are nature, they regenerate after harvesting and are harvested every 4th year.

 The farmers’ income is thus multiplying from almost no income to US$500-US$600 annually per acre.

-Our model addresses abject poverty and alienation from the land of tribal & marginalized farmers; we partner with them to help them reclaim their land, gain a sustainable income, and nutritional security for them and their families.
+Our model addresses abject poverty and alienation from the land of tribal & marginalized farmers; we partner with them to help them reclaim their land, gain a sustainable income, and

-The model not only ensures sustainable livelihoods to small landholders but also the people without land (landless) and rural unemployed youth.
+The model not only ensures sustainable livelihoods to small landholders but also the people without land (Landless) and rural unemployed youth.
 We generate approximately 100 person-days of wage employment per acre during harvesting & transportation of matured woods.
 This not only provides landless with employment at home but also protects women and adolescent girls from sexual exploitation when they migrate.